afonsoguerra/AYUKA/README.md

 ## Building the Database

-AYUKA provides a Makefile and Singularity container to streamline database building.
+AYUKA provides a dedicated Singularity container to streamline database building.

-The Makefile and config file should be placed in the same folder.

-The `ayuka.simg` main Singularity container should also be present in this folder or symbolically linked.
+The default app on the container is a makefile that will take care of the whole database building pipeline.

-To build the database, run:
+To build the database, customise the database configuration files and in the same directory run:

 ```
-make database
+singularity run ayuka-db.simg
 ```

-This will launch the `ayuka.simg` container and perform the database build process using the parameters in `ayuka.database.conf`.
+This will launch the `ayuka-db.simg` container and perform the database build process using the parameters in the `ayuka.database.conf` file.

 The Makefile will: